markwatkinson/luminous/README.markdown

       projects, which is used only as test data.
 It is all GPL-compatible, but is distributed under its own license.
 This directory is only present in the git repository and is not part of any stable distribution archives.
-  - We also include jQuery and the vera-mono font family (client/font/).
-    These are provided under their own licenses.
+  - We also include jQuery which is provided under its own license.